 Field Guide · Role teardowns

 Three agents per teardown.
 Three colors per graphic.
-The reader learns the slot positions, not per-agent colors — green is always the first agent, deep blue the second, cyan the third, terracotta is always the human factor.
-New teardown roughly every week, mixing SV tech roles and SMB operations roles.
+The reader learns the slot positions — green for the first agent, deep blue for the second, cyan for the third.
+Terracotta is essentially human.
+Always.
+New teardown each week, mixing SV tech roles, NYC operators, and the people running the rest of the city.

 KAEL-01 · May 15, 2026